Gfast2/gpsrecorder/README.md

 # Road Map

 _For Version 1.1.0_
-- Display mode "Last two recorded coordinate"
+- Move Temperature Logic into its own unit
 - Bugger the driver of the Display, make the Display preserve its content during display spi bus unmounted
 - Make a logo for this project
-- Move Temperature Logic into its own unit

 _For Version 1.2.0_
 - Try to map psram into map look-up table